nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The `Storage` component,

 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
-* inherits from both `PROpertyStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes